-For a break down of estimated costs for BYU students per academic school year (2 semesters), go to costofattendance.byu.edu.
+Go to costofattendance.byu.edu for a breakdown of estimated costs for BYU students per academic school year (2 semesters).

 Scholarships & Financial Aid